 With music instruction, some blind and partially sighted children will become outstanding musicians.
 For those who do not, there are still great benefits.
 Blind and partially sighted children exposed to music typically show improved cognitive performance, along with improved social skills and personality.

-Vision Through Music—A Collaboration with the Academy of Music for the Blind (AMB)
+Vision Through Music TM —A Collaboration with the Academy of Music for the Blind (AMB)